-Therefore, we have prepared for you 45 ideas and loads of facts about this amazingly controversial and many times funny haircut that sent the world in an uproar.
+Therefore, we have prepared for you some ideas and loads of facts about this amazingly controversial and many times funny haircut that sent the world in an uproar.
 It’s time to get reacquainted with the mullet!

 1. The Modern Mullet Haircut

 Let’s ease into the topic with the modern mullet haircut.
 As you can see, the 2017 version of this outstanding hairstyle that has made fashion history looks a bit different than what we have been used to so far.
 Cool, right?

 2. The Fernando Torres